Monodromy action of mirror stops for toric Calabi-Yau surfaces: Induced action on partially wrapped Fukaya categories

-in the following way: \begin{itemize} \item The parameter $A$ describes how close the diagram \cref{eq:desirable} is to commuting.
+\begin{itemize} \item The parameter $A$ describes how close the diagram \cref{eq:desirable} is to commuting.
 In our setting the stop attached to $\phi$ is the Legendrian lift $\Leg_{\phi}$, and \emph{the main content of the proof of \cref{thm:monodromyAction}} is the endpoint estimate